- Competitive Analysis

 - E-books – To make e-books work for you, be sure to provide the reader with actionable takeaways as well as valuable resources like checklists, tips, and actual guides.
 The biggest mistake you can make with an e-book is making it overly about you, which will turn off buyers in a heartbeat.

-Don’t forget—you need a content distribution plan in order for your content to work for you.
+Don’t forget—you need a content distribution plan for your content to work for you.

 Learn more about content marketing »